 - The fossils of saber toothed cats have been found in South America as well as Europe.

-- In North America, they are especially common in California, United States of America.
+- In North America, they are especially common in California, the United States of America.

 39. Saber Tooth Cat Africa

-- One of the ancestors of the saber toothed cat were Machairodontinae, which were found in North America, South America, Europe, Asia and Africa.
+- One of the ancestors of the saber toothed cat was Machairodontinae, which were found in North America, South America, Europe, Asia, and Africa.